Hear the difference: Using CrumplePop's WindRemover

 5. Click OK.

 Once selected, Smart Conform analyzes the clips in your project and “corrects” them.
-You’re allowed to do an overscan of your corrected clips, and manual reframing if needed using the Transform feature.
+You can do an overscan of your corrected clips and manual reframing if needed using the Transform feature.

 Why Should We Change Aspect Ratio for Video?